design1online/codecombat/server/routes/api.md

 Adds an OAuth identity to the user, so that they can be logged in with that identity from then on.
 The token will be used to make a request to the provider's lookup URL, and use the provided `id`.

 #### Params
 * `provider`: String.
 Your OAuth Provider ID.
+Required.
 * `accessToken`: String.
 Will be passed through your lookup URL to get the user ID.
+Required if no `code`.
+* `code`: String.
+Will be passed to the OAuth token endpoint to get a token.
+Required if no `accessToken`.

 #### Example